Welcome to the 2017 KSPA Regional Contest!

 Under this policy, schools must make every attempt to attend the regional contest to which they are assigned.
 However, if a district official prohibits travel to a contest site because of snow and/or ice on the roads, the policy outlines a procedure by which students may compete at their school under strict guidelines.
 This policy covers only the on-site contests.

-If bad weather prevents a school to bypass travel to its regional contest, the deadline for digital submission submission contests will stand.
+If bad weather prevents a school from travel to its regional contest, the deadline for digital submission contests will stand.
 Please read the full policy for specific details.

 Delayed Judging Necessaryclick on arrow for more info

 “Because contest coordinators at KU, KSU, PSU, WSU, ESU and FHSU can no longer guarantee that all schools will compete on the day of the contest, they will have to delay judging to accommodate any schools that can’t make it to their site.
 Often, the most difficult part of contest coordination is finding enough judges to meet all at once, in one space.
 Further, coordinators have to arrange for the space and judges weeks, if not months, in advance.
 Thus, all judging will be done within two weeks of the end of the contests and not on the day of the contest.
 Results will not be posted until Friday, March 10, on the KSPA website.”